hbayraksan/hbayraksan.github.io/_pages/about.md

 I'm half Turkish, half New Zealander.
 I studied Computer Science in the UK and then found myself in the tech industry back in Istanbul.

-I've held roles as a product manager at a variety of companies in ecommerce, online dating, marketplaces, SaaS, and most recently mobile gaming since 2012.
+I've held roles as product manager since 2012 at a variety of companies in ecommerce, online dating, marketplaces, SaaS, and most recently mobile gaming.
 For further details regarding my experiences feel free to get in contact with me!